addiscent/aws-ruby-rails/README.md

 ## Usage
 1. Begin the Launch of an AWS Ubuntu Server 14.04 AMI EC2 instance using the EC2 Dashboard.

 2. On the page labeled "Step 3: Configure Instance Details", set options per your needs, then select the button labeled _Advanced Details_.
-Notice the _User Data_ edit box which immediately drops down.
+Notice the _User Data_ edit box which immediately drops down after button selection.

 3. Atop the _User Data_ edit box, ensure the "As text" radio button is selected.
-In the _User Data_ box, paste the contents of the script file _ec2-provision-ruby-rails.sh_.
+In the _User Data_ edit box, paste the contents of the script file _ec2-provision-ruby-rails.sh_.

 4. Continue with Launch per usual on subsequent Launch pages.